akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

     set fwd mac
     start

-4. send 8 streams, stream0-3’s mac address is vf1's, vlan=0, priority=1/2/3/4(TC0/TC0/TC1/TC2),
+4. Send 8 streams synchronously, stream0-3’s mac address is vf1's, vlan=0, priority=1/2/3/4(TC0/TC0/TC1/TC2),
    stream4-7’s mac address is vf2's, vlan=0, priority=1/2/3/4(TC0/TC0/TC1/TC2),
-   frame size 68 bytes, each stream allocates 12.5%max. calculate the sum of vf1 and vf2 tx rate which belongs to TC0, mark it as t0, calculate the sum of vf1 and vf2 tx rate which belongs to TC1 and TC2, mark them as t1 and t2. check the proportion of t0:t1:t2 is 1:3:6, which can match the ets bandwidth limit 1:3:6, and the queue mapping is: stream1 maps queue0-1 of vf1,
+   frame size 68 bytes, each stream allocates 12.5%max. calculate the sum of vf1 and vf2 tx rate which belongs to TC0, mark it as t0, calculate the sum of vf1 and vf2 tx rate which belongs to TC1, mark it as t1, calculate the sum of vf1 and vf2 tx rate which belongs to TC2, mark it as t2, check the proportion of t0:t1:t2 is 1:3:6, which can match the ets bandwidth limit 1:3:6, and the queue mapping is: stream1 maps queue0-1 of vf1,